ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The role of "Presenter" is privileged as it controls the claims included in the Evidence being generated by the Attester.
 However, the role is not "trusted" as the Verifier does not have to take into account the participation of the Presenter as part of the function of appraising the Evidence.

-The attestation request, shown in the figure, consists of a structure `TbsEvidence` containing one `ReportedEntity` for each entity expected to be included in the Evidence produced by the HSM.
+The attestation request, shown in the figure, consists of a structure `TbsEvidence` containing one `ReportedElement` for each element expected to be included in the Evidence produced by the HSM.

-Each instance of `ReportedEntity` included in the request is referred to as a requested entity.
-A requested entity contains a number of instances of `ReportedClaim` known as requested claims.
-The collection of requested entities and requested claims represent the information desired by the Presenter.
+Each instance of `ReportedElement` included in the request is referred to as a requested element.
+A requested element contains a number of instances of `ReportedClaim` known as requested claims.
+The collection of requested elements and requested claims represent the information desired by the Presenter.

 In most cases the value of a requested claim should be left unspecified by the Presenter.
 In the process of generating